 Below you can see a graph from Statista showing the growth until 2019.

-All the data, combined with the facts that we demonstrated, and everything that we know based on our experience as digital marketers for Law Firms, lead us to believe that Hispanic marketing for Law Firms is the brightest opportunity and often the most significant untapped potential for attorneys that want to grow.
-That’s especially vital for lawyers in markets where the demographic is dominant, for practice areas closely related to Hispanics, and niche markets that are more of a blue ocean for digital marketing strategies in Spanish.
+All the data combined with the facts that we demonstrated and everything we know based on our experience as digital marketers for law firms, lead us to believe that Hispanic marketing for law firms is the brightest opportunity and often the most significant untapped potential for attorneys that want to grow.
+This is especially vital for lawyers in markets where the demographic is dominant, for practice areas closely related to Hispanics, and for niche markets that have less competition for digital marketing strategies in Spanish.